Freedom of navigation: Freedom of navigation and warships

 A particular characteristic of many FONOPs, and in particular American FONOPs, is that they are undertaken by vessels of a national navy.
 This brings to the fore a hot debate over whether freedom of navigation extends to military vessels.
 Most notably, Chinese legal scholars and government policymakers argue that the right of freedom of navigation given to civilian vessels in foreign waters does not apply to military vessels.
 Because of this, some countries including China require warships to attain prior authorization before they enter their national waters.
 They view FONOPs undertaken with military vessels as provocative.
 Other scholars have pointed out that the UNCLOS does not specifically mention freedom of navigation for warships outside of the high seas but that it has been practice between states to accept military activities at least within the EEZ.

-Innocent passage vis-à-vis FONOPs
+Innocent passage versus FONOPs

 The concept of innocent passage in international law and under UNCLOS refers as noted earlier to the right of a vessel to pass through the territorial waters of a foreign state under certain conditions.
 While related to FONOPs in that both innocent passages and FONOPs involve vessels traversing seas claimed by a foreign state, they differ in that if a vessel claims it is traversing under innocent passage terms, it implies a concession that the vessel is in fact traveling through territorial waters of another state.
 Both innocent passage and FONOPs challenge a state's imposed limitations on freedom of navigation in a maritime area, but innocent passage accepts that the area is within a state's waters, while a FONOP can be used to challenge a state's territorial claim to an area.